gdimtsas/gedim21.github.io/_posts/2021-11-13-mongodb-cluster-docker-compose.markdown

 ---
-layout: post
+layout: single
-title:  "Docker-compose for MongoDB cluster"
+title:  "Docker-compose for a MongoDB cluster"
 description: A docker-compose to easily start a MongoDB cluster for development purposes
 date:   2021-11-13 20:43:12 +0200
-tag: docker docker-compose mongodb
+tags: docker docker-compose mongodb
-categories: programming tutorial
+categories: devops tutorial
-published: true
 ---

 In this post we'll explore how to start up a local MongoDB cluster using Docker and Docker Compose.

-**TODO** check if key can be skipped

 ## Generate the node communication key

-First, we'll need a key that the cluster nodes will use to communicate with each other.
+First, you'll need a key that the cluster nodes will use to communicate with each other.

-A key's length must be between 6 and 1024 characters and may only contain characters in the base64 set.
+The key's length must be between 6 and 1024 characters and may only contain characters in the base64 set.
 We can generate such a key using openssl:

 {% highlight bash %}
 openssl rand -base64 768 > mongo-replication.key
 {% endhighlight %}

 Then reduce the permissions on the key, else MongoDB will complain that the key is too open.
-FIXME

 {% highlight bash %}
 chmod 400 mongo-replication.key
+sudo chown 999:999 mongo-replication.key
 {% endhighlight %}

-sudo chown 999:999 mongo-replication.key
-TODO

 ## Starting the containers